ilangorajagopal/100-days-of-code/log.md

 **Thoughts**: Decent progress today.
 Hoped to finish filtering end to end but it's getting late.
 Hoping to finish a lot over the weekend.

 **Link(s) to work**: [https://mltube.herokuapp.com/](https://mltube.herokuapp.com/)

+### Day 4: July 28, 2018

+**Today's Progress**: Filtering videos by tags was static, until now.
+Finished all the interactions related to filtering by tags on the front-end.

+**Thoughts**: Filtering videos on the API side was a bit tricky.
+Figuring out the Mongoose query was harder that I thought.

+**Link(s) to work**: [https://mltube.herokuapp.com/](https://mltube.herokuapp.com/)